 A Bankrupt’s duties

 If you have recently been made bankrupt, you may be wondering what you can and cannot do, and how this may affect what you do on a day to day basis.
-You may also be unaware of what duties you owe to your Trustee in Bankruptcy (the Trustee).
+You may also be unaware of what duties you owe to your Trustee in Bankruptcy .
 It is important to secure advice at an early stage so as to avoid some of the harsh consequences that can follow from non-cooperation.

 The above restrictions will usually last for one year, i.e. until your bankruptcy is discharged.
 However, if you fail to cooperate with your Trustee (more on this below) then the Trustee or the Official Receiver can apply for a Bankruptcy Restrictions Order which extends the above restrictions for a specified period.
 Alternatively, the Court can suspend your discharge from bankruptcy.

 For this reason, it is important that you are aware of what duties and responsibilities you owe to your Trustee, in particular with regard to the provision of information to assist them in managing your bankruptcy estate.
-If you are unaware of these duties, your Trustee or the Official Receiver may interpret this as wilful non-compliance with can lead to costs penalties, further restrictions and sometimes criminal liability.
+If you are unaware of these duties, your Trustee or the Official Receiver may interpret this as wilful non-compliance which can lead to costs penalties, further restrictions and sometimes criminal liability.

 If you are unsure about your position, contact us for an initial consultation.
 Whilst your interest and your protection will always be our top priority, it may be the case that your money is best spent, at least initially, on advice to your partner or associate.
 Whoever we advise, you can be assured that we will protect your interests and guide you through the bankruptcy process.